JS4-14/Cybersecurity-Portfolio/SOC-Portfolio/investigations/PowerShell.md

 ### What Happened?

 The user received an email with a supposed "invoice" .docm attachment.
 The user enabled permissions and shortly after PowerShell started and executed, establishing a network connection likely from the instructions  within the .exe file of .docm.
-All logs indicate multiple events occuring in cohesion which means all the events are related.
+All logs indicate multiple events occurring in cohesion which means all the events are related.
 The attacker had hidden code which executed once the file had editing permissions consequently causing instructions to be downloaded and ran on the device itself under the radar (Start-Sleep), there was then DNS lookups and connections being made as observed in the Firewall Logs

 ### How Was It Detected?